 100 Mile Club COVID-19 Toolkit

-As the complications from the COVID-19 pandemic continue and we begin a new school year, we hear your questions and concerns.
+As the complications from the COVID-19 pandemic continue, we hear your questions and concerns.
 Can your 100 Mile Club program continue?

 Our answer: YES YOU CAN!
 100 Mile Club is “Virtually the Same” and you can make it work, even if your school or your situation looks different!
 Below, you'll find tools and support to help you through this unique school year.
-This page will continue to be updated with new information and resources as the school year evolves.
-Our program resources page contains even more materials, including our comprehensive program guide with lessons and ideas that remain true today.
+Our Program Downloads page contains even more materials (login required), including our comprehensive program guide with lessons and ideas that remain true today.

 Remember, we are never more than a phone call or email away, and can work with you to discuss your school's unique situation and come up with solutions to keep your kids healthy and active.